ISH-123as/codeclause/to do list/Readme.md

-this is to do list using html,css,js
+This is CODECLAUSE PROJECT 2- TO DO List using html,css,js MADE BY - ISHITA SANJAY
+BATCH JULY 2023